Arwn4Hire/l-amour-de-la-famille/README.md

 ## CLIENT_URL=http://localhost:3000

-Also in the clien folder create a .env file fill it with:
+Also in the client folder create a .env file fill it with:

 ## REACT_APP_API_URL=http://localhost:8080